overshard/analytics/README.md

 This platform could easily be replaced with any platform you like, if you search the codebase for "ipinfo" you can find and replace as needed.
-Also, if you strip out all location tracking information this project still runs just fine.
+Also, if you strip out all location collecting information this project still runs just fine.

 What to add to your `.env` file: